kinshukk/devgrants/open-grant-proposals/open-proposal-opscientia.md

 **Aims:**
 - Gather benchmarks on data ingress and egress speeds using Textile/Filecoin/IPFS
 - Test feasibility of storing a ~2.5TB brain image, and see if latency is low enough to view the image on Neuroglancer.
 Compare latency and costs with traditional AWS bucket storage.
-- Research methods for fine-tuning control on storage redundancy - ensure at least n=2 nodes are pinning the data at all times
+- Research methods to control the level of storage redundancy - ensure at least n=2 nodes are pinning the data at all times
-- Research methods to handle metadata and raw data relationship considering pros & cons of on-chain & off-chain designs
+- Research methods to handle relationship between metadata and raw data, considering pros & cons of on-chain & off-chain designs

 **Team members:**
 - Shady (part-time) - product owner